akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## View a published product in detail

 To view a published product form:
-1. Go to Enrich/Published products.
+1. Go to the Product grid
+1. Click on the "..." in the top right corner of the screen
+1. Select "Published products” in the dropdown
-1. Click on the product.
+1. Click on the product
-1. The Product Edit Form is displayed.
+1. The Product Form is displayed

 ![image](../img/dummy.png)